Check if you need a certificate to export food, drink and agricultural products.

 Outside the EU

-Your certificate will be sent to your local authority or official veterinarian within 7 working days.
+APHA will send your EHC to your OV within 7 working days.

 Vegetables, fruit and other plants used as food